•

 (2) Avoid arguing with the Reviewers and/or Editors

-(3) The Editors are not responsible for preparing authors’ tables or figures
+(3) The Editors are not responsible for preparing authors’ tables and figures or writing their manuscripts

 (4) Authors are not to use special graphics, making it difficult to edit tables or figures